 - Develop an open mind, be receptive to everything that is around you, socialize, travel, discover things, and be passionate about life.

-3. Watch your diet
+3. Mind your diet

 4. Sex helps too

 Sex is a great architect of the brain and a natural promoter of neurogenesis.
 Can you guess why?

-Discover: How We Age According to Our Gender
+Discover How We Age According to Our Gender

-- Meditation may help improve certain cognitive abilities such as attention span, memory, and concentration.
+- Meditation may help improve certain cognitive abilities such as attention span, memory, and concentration

 If you’d like to find out more about neurogenesis, we suggest you watch the following video: